Medical Lab Assistant Schools & Accredited Programs

 Students should consult with their program prior to enrolling to ensure they are aware of their responsibilities.
 Here are three programs that offer a large portion of medical lab assistant training online:

-MedCerts: MedCerts is an online-only medical education school.
+MedCerts is an online-only medical education school.
 Aspiring medical lab assistants can complete their clinical medical specialist program, which encompasses both the medical assistant program and phlebotomy technician training.
-This 31-week program has a low flat fee of just $5,000.
+By combining medical assistant and phlebotomy certifications, this 32-week program allows students to expand their clinical expertise and marketability in a high-demand industry.

 In order to complete this program, students will need to perform 30 venipunctures and ten capillary sticks.
 MedCerts does not guarantee placement for students to complete this experience.
 Therefore this program is only recommended for students already working in the healthcare field who can readily access a place to learn these skills.